-T-Mobile officially debuts new "Alter Ego" ad [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+T-Mobile officially debuts new "Alter Ego" ad [UPDATED]Alex Wagner - Editorial Director of News and Content

 Yesterday T-Mobile teased its new ad campaign in a clip that showed its spokeswoman Carly donning a leather outfit and hopping onto a motorcycle, and now the full ad is available for viewing.
 The minute-long clip shows Carly tossing her magenta dresses to the ground and instead throwing on a leather jumpsuit, followed by her getting onto a Ducati motorcycle with the tagline "No More Mr. Nice Girl" and then taking to the streets.
 T-Mobile senior VP Peter DeLuca explains that the two-wheeler is meant to symbolize "the speed and capabilities" of Magenta's HSPA+ 4G network.
 Meanwhile, the ad itself is meant as a metaphor for T-Mobile "challenging the status quo" and "taking bold steps in the marketplace as a challenger brand," DeLuca says.

 This new Carly commercial is just the first in a series of ads that DeLuca says will be appearing over the coming months.
 The clips will be part of a "brand re-launch" for T-Mobile, which is slated to be going down sometime this fall.

 T-Mobile also announced a new "Test Drive" website that'll allow customers to try out T-Mo's network and compare its speeds with those of other carriers in the market.
 The Test Drive site isn't totally functional as of this writing, showing only a black T-Mobile page informing visitors that the functionality is "Coming Soon."